-Council has many kinds of property information.
-It is useful if you are buying or renovating a property or building in Moreland.
+Council has many kinds of property information, which can be useful if you are buying or renovating a property or building in Moreland.

 Other government and private websites let you search and apply for certificates about property zones, utilities, land titles and maps.